JakubGluszek/incedo_frontend/README.md

     * [ ] Anonymous or no
     * [ ] Amount of time active
 * [ ] Theme

+  As default switch between 'light' and 'dark' themes based on user system preference.
+  Same with text editor theme.
+When 'light' use undefined, when 'dark' use 'nord_dark'

   * [ ] Change local theme
   * [ ] Create own theme ??